 Track the contributions of a particular user or a team

 By default, the Contributors graph displays statistics of all contributors of a project or repository.
-In the All contributors dropdown menu it's possible to choose certain contributors (a team or a user) and browse this graph for them only.

 Choose a user in the Users tab to see personal statistics.
+The users are selected from the list of Bitbucket users who have read access to the current repository or project.